Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/IntroductionToSolweig.rst

 Vegetation is one effective measure to reduce areas prone to heat related health issues.
 In this section you make use of the Tree Generator plugin to see the effect of adding more vegetation into our study area.
-The municipality in Gothenburg have identified a “hot spot” south of the german church and they want to see the effect of planting three new trees in that area.
+The municipality in Gothenburg have identified a "hot spot" south of the german church and they want to see the effect of planting three new trees in that area.